Fair GANs through model rebalancing for extremely imbalanced class distributions

-We have reported the results pertaining to the demographic disparity in generative models in table \ref{tab:fairness}.
-We see the model trained on the $syn-z-50k$ dataset containing the synthetically generated balanced image set, improves the fairness of the standard stylegan2 trained on the FFHQ dataset by almost 5 times.
-Given, that the dataset is already racially balanced this in fact performs better on the fairness metric even without the bias loss.
+\paragraph{Results on Fairness.} We have reported the results pertaining to the demographic disparity in generative models in table \ref{tab:fairness}.
+We see the model trained on the synthetically generated balanced image set with the bias loss (last row in the table), improves the fairness of the standard StyleGAN2 trained on the FFHQ dataset by almost 5 times.

-We can see that the proposed bias loss plays an important role as well when comparing the StyleGAN2 model trained on the FFHQ dataset versus finetuning the model on the FFHQ dataset with the bias loss.
-Further, this is lower than the fairness when using the baseline importance reweighting technique which has a fairness metric value of 0.4654 in comparison to the proposed loss function value of 0.4503.
+We also see that the proposed bias loss plays an important role as well when comparing the StyleGAN2 model trained on the FFHQ dataset (row 2) versus finetuning the model on the FFHQ dataset with the bias loss (row 3).
+Further, this is lower than when using the baseline importance reweighting technique (row 1) which has a fairness metric value of 0.4588 in comparison to 0.4503 of the former.